afrimapr/suggestions_and_requests/README.md

 - want to ask about features that will be included in the project
 - more

+If the issue you create result in code we will be able to link this issue to the code by using your issue number in comments and discussion.
+By doing this, you will be kept in the loop if there is progress on the issue.

 We look forward to hearing from the community!